algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 5.3 Preprocessing

-Before going from ALGORISK assembly to machine code we need to use a crucial step, the preprocessing.
+Before going from ALGORISK assembly to machine code, we need to use a crucial step, the preprocessing.
 This step manages the core parts of a programming language.
 The preprocessor  has multiple uses in our project:

 - Removing comments from the code.
 - Replacing labels and jumps by positions of the memory.